whatisnuclear/website/waste.md

 ---
 layout: default
-title: What is Nuclear Waste?
+title: What about the waste?
 category: physics
 description: What is nuclear waste?
+Is it appropriate to expand nuclear in light of it?
 Nuclear waste is primarily the atoms that are left over after fuel atoms split in a fission chain reaction.
 author: Nick Touran
 image: /img/fission-chain-reaction.jpg
 ---